 Dr. Fu is known worldwide for his pioneering surgical techniques to treat sports-related injuries to the knee and shoulder and his extensive scientific and clinical research in the biomechanics of such injuries.
 Because of his reputation, Dr. Fu attracts both athletic and non-athletic patients from all over the globe.

 He also was instrumental in the establishment of the Sports and Preventive Medicine Institute in 1985.
-Under Dr. Fu's medical directorship, the facility - now called the UPMC Center for Sports Medicine - has grown into one of the world's largest, most comprehensive and highly regarded sports medicine clinical and research centers.
+Under Dr. Fu's medical directorship, the facility - now called the UPMC Rooney Sports Complex - has grown into one of the world's largest, most comprehensive and highly regarded sports medicine clinical and research centers.
 In 2000, this world-class center moved to its new home within the expansive, state-of-the-art UPMC Sports Performance Complex.
 The complex, partly designed by Dr. Fu, also houses the indoor and outdoor training facilities of the University of Pittsburgh Panthers and the Pittsburgh Steelers.

 Dr. Fu holds secondary appointments at the university as professor of physical therapy and health physical and recreational education at the University of Pittsburgh School of Health and Rehabilitation Sciences.
 He also holds an honorary doctorate of science degree from Point Park University and an honorary doctorate of public service from Chatham College.